hidenori-shinohara/scp-proofs/executable-models/model-6/README.md

 The abstractions used in this model are heavily influenced by, if not identical to, the [the abstractions used by Giuliano Losa](https://github.com/stellar/scp-proofs#the-model).

-More specifically, we will consider any set of nodes with the notion of quorums, blocking sets, and intact nodes that follow:
+More specifically, we will consider any set of nodes with the notion of quorums, blocking sets, and intact nodes that satisfy the axioms:

 1. Intact nodes are well-behaved.
 1. The intersection of two quorums of intact nodes contains an intact node.